I haven’t put my kids on a school bus for the past six years.

-Today I know bullies are bullied, and some do it for attention and some do it because they need to make themselves feel big by making someone feel small.
-That is little consolation for the singled-out kids out who already feel small as they swim upstream against the vast and varied social rules that define ” fitting in.”
+Today I know bullies are bullied, and some do it for attention, and some do it because they need to make themselves feel big by making someone feel small.
+That is little consolation for the singled-out kids out there who already feel small as they swim upstream against the vast and varied social rules that define “fitting in.”

-My family sends their kids on the bus and reminds me that sometimes it isn’t the environment that is to blame, but instead each person who bears his or her own responsibility for how they act in situations.
+My relatives sends their kids on the bus and reminds me that sometimes it isn’t the environment that is to blame, but instead, each person bears his or her responsibility for how they act in situations.

 My friends tell me this behavior is everywhere.
 It is a part of growing up, they say.
 It is a part of developing character, finding inner strength, learning to operate in a world with not-so-nice manners.

-They assure me that I can protect my kids from a half hour bus ride, but remind me that the same behaviors, (bad language, bullying, sexual innuendo) happen in various places in school.
+They assure me that I can protect my kids from a half-hour bus ride, but remind me that the same behaviors, (bad language, bullying, sexual innuendo) happen in various places in school.
 In fact, it goes on through the whole day and until they are back home.
 They send their kids on the bus where they defend themselves (or fend for themselves, as I say.)
-They believe their kids are learning good lessons on handling what life throws at them and that the bus is actually a pretty safe place to practice.
+They believe their kids learn good lessons on handling what life throws at them and that the bus is actually a pretty safe place to practice.

-As for me, school has started and I’m gearing up for another year of driving my kids to and from the drop-off point right outside its doors.
+As for me, school has started, and I’m gearing up for another year of driving my kids to and from the drop-o point right outside its doors.
 While I know I can’t protect them from everything, this is one small trip I am willing to make to start their days off without a Ted.